somilasthana/imageintelligence/README.md

 Labels were taken from https://github.com/Evolving-AI-Lab/ppgn/blob/master/misc/map_clsloc.txt

 Running instructions
-1. from caffee python directory ie /home/centos/caffe/python run: python imageintelligence/app.py
+1. from caffee python directory ie /home/centos/caffe/python run:

+   python imageintelligence/app.py

-2. API  can be accessed from http://<IPADDR>:8080/simpleimageclassify ( ImageProcessingTesting.ipynb has more details)
+2. API  can be accessed from http://X.X.X.X:8080/simpleimageclassify ( ImageProcessingTesting.ipynb has more details)

 Designed such that error handling is done smoothly not distrupting the logical flow of the application.
-Avoid using throwing errors instead captured status.
-Therefore, no if block statements required from app.py Coded to capture as many failure scenarios.
+Avoid using exception errors instead captured and pushed the status.
+Therefore, no "if block statements" required in app.py Coded to capture as many failure scenarios.
 Used standard native python models to parse url, download.
-Both hands-on and unittest framework was used but more can be done.
-Instead of reading synset_words.txt in app.py created serializable hash maps using python pickles, that can be read directly
+Both hands-on and unittest framework used but more can be done.
+Instead of reading synset_words.txt in app.py created a serializable hash map using python pickles, that can be read directly.

 TODO: